Platelet aggregation test

 Your doctor may also order this test if you have a family history of bleeding problems.

 The results of this test can help your doctor figure out the cause of bleeding problems.
 It can also help diagnose:

 - an autoimmune disorder (such as systemic lupus erythematosus)

-- genetic disorders (including Bernard-Soulier syndrome, Von Willebrand disease Glanzmann’s thrombasthenia, or platelet secretion disorder)
+- genetic disorders (including Bernard-Soulier syndrome, Von Willebrand disease, Glanzmann’s thrombasthenia, or platelet storage pool disease)

-- medication side effects (that affect platelet formation or degradation of fibrin, an important clotting protein)
+- medication side effects (that affect platelet function)

-- uremia (a condition caused by kidney failure)
+- uremia (a condition caused by significant kidney disease)

 Unless you’re told otherwise, you can eat and drink before this test.
 You may schedule it at any time during the day, unless your doctor specifies otherwise.
 You shouldn’t exercise 20 minutes before your test.

 A number of medications can affect the results of this test.
 Inform your doctor of everything you’re taking, including over-the-counter and prescription drugs.
 Your doctor will tell you if you should stop taking a drug or change the dosage before your test.